How To Eat Rice Porridge (And Cook It, Too)

 So what do Mr. Nakahigashi's rounds have to do with rice porridge?

-In the middle of the morning we pulled into the michi no eki of the village of Ohara, just north of Kyoto.
+In the middle of the morning we pulled into the michi no eki (roadside country market) in the village of Ohara, just north of Kyoto.
 This particular farmer's market has a small cafeteria attached to it.
 Everyone there was enjoying the same thing for breakfast: rice porridge, or okayu.
 We ordered.
 The rice was steaming, accented with a tangy homemade umeboshi picked with shiso.
 It was delicious, the rice extremely fresh and delicate, but, I thought, way too hot to eat.
 Then I noticed Mr. Nakahigashi merrily downing his bowl without a hitch.
 How'd he manage?

 The chef explained: First, hold the bowl in the palm of your hand.
 Bring it up to your lips, then tilt it.
 Now gently skim off the coolest, top layer of the okayu with your chopsticks and guide into your gullet.
 Repeat.
 Repeat again.
 And again.
 You get the picture...